nliakm/k3s-rpi-gitops/README.md

 7. Install Flux

-:round_pushpin: Due to race conditions with the Flux CRDs you will have to run the below command twice.
+Due to race conditions with the Flux CRDs you will have to run the below command twice.
 There should be no errors on this second run.

 ```sh
 kubectl --kubeconfig=./provision/kubeconfig apply --kustomize=./cluster/base/flux-system